 Hostels can be wild and crazy, as well as dangerous when you are in the wrong place.
 The first hostel I stayed at was in Delhi, where I first landed.
-I didn’t know much about Delhi at all before I landed, which in hindsight is probably a good thing.
-If I had of known then what I know now, I never would have stayed in Delhi even for the 3 nights that I did at the start of my trip.
+I didn’t know much about Delhi at all before I got there.
+Which in hindsight is probably a good thing.
+If I had known then what I know now, I never would have stayed in Delhi.
+Even for the 3 nights that I did at the start of my trip.
 So here you have it, the best places to stay in India.

 I wasn’t in the best mental state when I first moved to India and getting into Delhi was like taking a baseball bat to the face.
-I was taking 4-5 Valium a day just to be able to get outside the hostel because it is so intense there.
-I met some really cool people that I would go adventuring with from all over the world and made me feel more relaxed.
+To function I was taking 4-5 Valium a day just to be able to get outside the hostel because it is so intense there.
+I met some really cool people from all over the world that I would go adventuring with and that made me feel more relaxed.
 On the third night in the hostel I was staying, I woke up to a bang and three girls pushing against the door next to my bed.
-I asked what was happening and they said there was a drunk man trying to force his way into our room.
+I asked what was happening.
+They said there was a drunk man trying to force his way into our room.

-These girls were all from East Asia and very small, so I got up and said that I would sort it out.
+These girls were all from East Asia and very small.
+Ao I got up and said that I would sort it out.
 By the time they agreed to let me do it and when I opened the door, there was a worker from the hostel standing there.
 He apologised and said he had seen the whole thing on camera and had kicked the man out.
 He was so kind and sat out the front of our door for the rest of the night to make sure we were safe.
-The next morning I decided it was time to leave Delhi and go to Rishikesh early, and I am so glad I did!
+The next morning I decided it was time to leave Delhi and go to Rishikesh early.
+And I am so glad I did!

-I stayed at a great hostel called Art Bliss, which is where I fist fell in love with Rishikesh.
-It was still a bit of a culture shock for me being used to the western standards of everything and then moving to a smaller town of India.
-For me this is now what I am used to, but back then it wasn’t.
+I stayed at a great hostel called Art Bliss, which is where I first fell in love with Rishikesh.
+It was still a bit of a culture shock for me being used to the western standards of everything and then moving to a smaller town in India.
+For me, this is now what I am used to, but back then it wasn’t.

 The hostel owner was so nice and inviting and took a group of us through the jungle to a waterfall which was amazing.
-I was blown away to see cows casually strolling through the streets and so many dogs without owners that were just playing in the street and exceptionally placid.
-The people staying in the hostel were all amazing and it was so easy to get involved in conversations when you wanted to socialise due to the set up they had there.
+I was blown away to see cows casually strolling through the streets.
+And so many dogs without owners that were just playing in the street and exceptionally placid.
+The people staying in the hostel were all amazing.
+It was so easy to get involved in conversations when you wanted to socialise due to the set up they had there.

-After leaving Rishikesh, which broke my heart and caused a lot of tears, I went to Sri Lanka for a month and a half, which was nothing exceptional to note, other than one place which will warrant its own blog post at some point.
+After leaving Rishikesh, which broke my heart and caused a lot of tears, I went to Sri Lanka for a month and a half.
+Which was nothing exceptional to note.
+Other than one Eco Lodge which will warrant its own blog post at some point.
 When I returned to India, I decided it would be best to be down south for the winter as I do not deal with cold weather well at all.
 This is how I found myself in beautiful Varkala.

 Before coming to Varkala, I was volunteering at a school in rural India in a place called Thottuva.
-I had seen a friend that I had made in Rishikesh was staying in Varkala and it was only a 3-hour train ride from where I was.
-I went down there for one weekend while I was still at the school for a festival that was on and decided that I was a place I could see myself staying a little while.
+I had seen a friend that I had made in Rishikesh was staying in Varkala.
+And it was only a 3-hour train ride from where I was.
+I went down there for one weekend while I was still at the school for a festival that was on.
+And I decided that it was a place I could see myself staying a little while.

 After I was finished at the school I went down there and stayed at a place called Lost Hostel.
 Man, this place is amazing!
 I can’t recommend this place highly enough for anyone who is looking to make friends.
 It seems like all the extroverts of the world gathered here to make one vibrant ball of energy that you couldn’t help but get involved in.
 There is even a story I’ve written about a wedding that happened there!
-I have made some brilliant friends from staying here, who I will be sure to see again throughout our continuous travels.
+I have made some brilliant friends from staying here.
+And I’m sure to see them again throughout our continuous travels.

 The Short Giraffe is the next place I stayed, and again, I met some really amazing people here that I will cherish for life.
 There was a really great group of people when I first arrived and we were able to create a pretty amazing bond of deep friendship.
 I know I will continue speaking to these people for a long time as well as they now hold a part of my heart.
 The hostel itself is managed by a little firecracker of a woman with big dreams and ambitions.
 She is constantly doing everything she can to make it the best place for backpackers to stay as she herself loves traveling and hostels and know what it is people want to see in a hostel.

-Cliff and Coral is another place I stayed in Varkala, which is one of the nicest and modern places I have seen in India.
+Cliff and Coral is another place I stayed in Varkala.
+Which is one of the nicest and modern places I have seen in India.
 They have beautiful décor and each 8-bed dorm has two private bathrooms which is very impressive!
 Their café area is perfect for working and for hanging out meeting new people.
-There were constantly events happening like family dinners and beach trips which made the place really special.
+There were constant events happening like family dinners and beach trips which made the place really special.

-I was introduced to the owners through a mutual friend who knew that I was an artist and that the hostel had not yet opened and was looking for artwork.
-It turned out really well as I was at Short Giraffe which was literally across the road and was able to come over every day and paint a large mural, which I loved every minute of the way.
-The place is pet friendly and they have a beautiful puppy by the name of Cooper who loves to get involved in all the activities as much as the guests do.
+I was introduced to the owners through a mutual friend who knew that I was an artist.
+And that the hostel had not yet opened and was looking for artwork.
+It turned out really well as I was at Short Giraffe which was literally across the road.
+So I was able to come over every day and paint a large mural, which I loved every minute of the way.
+The place is pet friendly and they have a beautiful puppy by the name of Cooper!
+He loves to get involved in all the activities as much as the guests do.

-Unfortunately I didn’t stay in Rajasthan long enough to separate this into the different towns I stayed, as I did Jaipur, Jodhpur and Jaisalmer in the space of a week, but I can certainly give comment on the good and bad places I stayed in.
+Unfortunately I didn’t stay in Rajasthan long enough to separate this into the different towns I stayed.
+I did Jaipur, Jodhpur, and Jaisalmer in the space of a week.
+But I can certainly give comment on the good and bad places I stayed in.

-One day I am sure I will settle down and look for a private place, but for now I am loving living in hostels and meeting all the beautiful people that come along with this lifestyle.
-I have stayed in a few private rooms along my travels, but hostels are the places where I thrive and get to be the loud outgoing person that I am without any judgement from the others staying there who are also being their true selves.
+One day I am sure I will settle down and look for a private place.
+But for now, I am loving living in hostels and meeting all the beautiful people that come along with this lifestyle.
+I have stayed in a few private rooms during my travels.
+But hostels are the places where I thrive and get to be the loud outgoing person that I am.
+Without any judgement from the others staying there who are also being their true selves.